tmantock/portfolio/README.md

 # Portfolio Project
 ## Overview
 This project is used to present the skills you learn through the program to potential employers.
 All employers will be looking for a portfolio site that has good coding & visual examples.
 The different versions of this project are directly related to the skill sets that you should have obtained at the time.
-This project will be worked on throughout the class and is the default project to work on when you feel like you are caught up on all other items (Weekly Projects, Readings, Videos, Prototypes, Skill Assessments).
+This project the type of project that will be worked on through the program and is the default project to work on when you feel like you are caught up on all other items (Weekly Projects, Readings, Videos, Prototypes, Skill Assessments).

 ##Versions